 Trump denies knowing about Trump Tower meeting in advance

-WASHINGTON (AP) — President Donald Trump today denied he knew in advance about a Trump Tower meeting in June 2016 between a Russian lawyer, his eldest son and other campaign aides that had been convened to hear dirt on his Democratic rival, Hillary Clinton.
+President Donald Trump denied Friday that he knew in advance about a Trump Tower meeting in June 2016 between a Russian lawyer, his eldest son and other campaign aides that had been convened to hear dirt on his Democratic rival, Hillary Clinton.

 Trump tweeted, “NO,” he “did NOT know of the meeting with my son, Don jr.”

-A person familiar with the investigation confirmed the CNN report to The Associated Press, speaking on condition of anonymity because the person wasn't authorized to speak publicly.
+A person familiar with the investigation confirmed that report to The Associated Press, speaking on condition of anonymity because the person wasn’t authorized to speak publicly.

+Attorneys for Cohen did not respond to requests for comment on CNN’s report that Cohen claimed he was present when Trump Jr. told his father about the Tower meeting and the elder Trump approved it.

 Trump’s team met with the Russian lawyer, Natalia Veselnitskaya, believing she had dirt on Clinton to share.